olimorris/hledger-forecast/README.md

   sign_before_symbol: true      # Show the negative sign before the symbol?
   thousands_separator: true     # Separate thousands with a comma?
 ```

+### Summarizing the config file

+As your config file grows, it can be helpful to sum up the total amounts and output them in the CLI.
+This can be achieved by:

+    hledger-forecast -f forecast.yml --summarize

+where `forecast.yml` is the config file to sum up.

 ## :brain: Rationale